Beautiful weather for The Game, rain and wind Sunday

-Mild weather and sunny skies this afternoon will provide ideal travel conditions, as a cold front works east toward the Atlantic Coast.
-Temperatures will be about 10 degrees cooler than on Thanksgiving but still be above normal for late November, with a high in the low to mid-50s.
+Temperatures were nearly 10 degrees cooler than on Thanksgiving but still well above normal for late November.
+Readings will tumble under fair skies tonight, dipping into the upper 20s by daybreak.

-High pressure will slide east across the region on Saturday, resulting in partly cloudy skies and seasonable weather for the OSU-Michigan Rivalry Game.
-Temperatures will be in the upper 40s at kickoff.
+High pressure will slide east on Saturday, bringing another day of fair skies and assuring seasonable weather for the OSU-Michigan game.
+Temperatures will be in the upper 40s at kickoff, rising to the mid-50s.
+Clouds will increase in the evening, with rain arriving after midnight.

-A developing storm in the southern Plains will reach Indiana early Sunday, accompanied by periods of rain Saturday night and part of Sunday, which may be heavy at times.
+A developing storm in the southern Plains will reach the Ohio Valley Sunday, accompanied by periods of rain that will be heavy at times in the morning.
 Rainfall totals will range upwards of an inch.
-Conditions will turn windy in the afternoon, as low pressure lifts across the Great Lakes, drawing down slightly cooler air.
+Conditions will turn windy in the afternoon, as low pressure lifts northward across the Great Lakes.

-A second round of showers will move across the state Sunday evening into the overnight ahead of a cold front, before drier air arrives.
-High pressure will bring sunshine to start the last week of November.
+A second round of showers will move across the state Sunday evening ahead of a cold front.
+High pressure will bring sunshine and crisp weather to start the last week of November.
 Rain returns on Wednesday, followed by a blast of cold air for the opening days of December.

 Forecast